todorgarnev/react-login-assignment/README.md

 1. Ensure that latest [NodeJS](http://nodejs.org/) is installed.

-The project also has small server for handling mocked request.
+The project also has small server for handling mocked request (api folder).

 2. From the project folder and api folder, which is inside, execute the following commands: